osmosis-labs/osmosis/x/mint/spec/03_begin_block.md

 order: 3
 -->

-# Begin-Block
+# Begin-Epoch

-Minting parameters are recalculated and inflation paid at the beginning of each block.
+Minting parameters are recalculated and inflation paid at the beginning of each epoch.
+An epoch is signalled by x/epochs

 ## NextEpochProvisions